memgraph/memgraph/docs/user_technical/open-cypher.md

     MATCH (node) RETURN node

-Finding connected nodes can be achieved by using this query.
+Finding connected nodes can be achieved by using the query:

     MATCH (node1) -[connection]- (node2) RETURN node1, connection, node2

-In addition to general pattern matching, you can narrow down the search by specifying node labels and properties.
+In addition to general pattern matching, you can narrow the search down by specifying node labels and properties.
 Similarly, edge types and properties can also be specified.
-For example, finding each node labeled as `Person` and with property `age` being 42, is done with this query.
+For example, finding each node labeled as `Person` and with property `age` being 42, is done with the following query.

     MATCH (n :Person {age: 42}) RETURN n.

 While their friends can be found with the following.

-    MATCH (n :Person {age: 42}) -[:FRIENDS]- (friend) RETURN friend.
+    MATCH (n :Person {age: 42}) -[:FriendOf]- (friend) RETURN friend.

 More details on how `MATCH` works can be found [here](https://neo4j.com/docs/developer-manual/current/cypher/clauses/match/).
-Note that *variable paths* and *named paths* are not yet supported.
+Note that *variable length paths* and *named paths* are not yet supported.

 The `MATCH` clause can be modified by prepending the `OPTIONAL` keyword.
-This `OPTIONAL MATCH` clause behaves the same as a regular `MATCH`, but when it fails to find the pattern, missing parts of the pattern will be filled with `null` values.
+`OPTIONAL MATCH` clause behaves the same as a regular `MATCH`, but when it fails to find the pattern, missing parts of the pattern will be filled with `null` values.
 Examples can be found